Hello! Who are you and what business did you start?

 GORILLA ROI has provided an update on their business!

-3 months ago, we followed up with GORILLA ROI to see how they've been doing since we published this article.
+Over 1 year ago, we followed up with GORILLA ROI to see how they've been doing since we published this article.